Icinga/developer-guidelines/doc/500-icinga-web.md

 ## Programming, Markup and Database Languages

-The guide should explain our used languages, i.e.
+The guide should explain our used languages and their styleguides (PSR-2, ...)

 **Sever-side**